What is an American coffee explained and learn how easy it is to make a tasty American brew at home.

 Here, it is interesting to note that the order is important.

-When we start with an espresso in the cup and add hot water – that’s an american.
+In Europe, when they start with an espresso in the cup and add hot water – that’s an american.

-When we start with the hot water in the cup first and add the espresso to the water – that is what is known as a “long coffee” or “café largo” in Spanish, “caffé lungo” in Italian, and similarly “café allongé” in French.
+When they start with the hot water in the cup first and add the espresso to the water – that is what is known as a “long coffee” or “café largo” in Spanish, “caffé lungo” in Italian, and similarly “café allongé” in French.

 In Brazil, their traditional “cafezinho” uses a drip method.
 It is much stronger and more concentrated than American drip coffee.